Three cities, three key midweek derbies

 The optimism from Shaun Maloney's opening two victories in charge has been followed by creeping doubts after four outings during which their only win came deep into extra time against League One leaders Cove Rangers in the Scottish Cup.

-Maloney has yet to find a replacement in terms of goalscoring or cutting edge after the sale of Australia winger Martin Boyle to Al-Faisaly and Hibs languish in fifth place, 12 points adrift of Tuesday's third-top visitors.
+Maloney has yet to find a replacement in terms of goalscoring or cutting edge after the sale of Australia winger Martin Boyle to Al-Faisaly and Hibs sit in fifth place, 12 points adrift of Tuesday's third-top visitors.

 With Northern Ireland striker Liam Boyce back from injury, and having managed to hold on to Rangers-bound Scotland centre-half John Souttar until the summer, Hearts have been grinding out results again and their only defeats in 10 outings have come to Celtic (twice) and Rangers.

 They head to Leith unbeaten in three derbies - and in four visits to Easter Road, winning three of them, including the latest two.
-Indeed, the home side has failed to win any of last eight league meetings between the sides and a continuation of that trend must surely just about sew up third spot for Robbie Neilson's men in maroon.
+Indeed, the home side has failed to win any of the last eight league meetings between the sides and a continuation of that trend must surely just about sew up third spot for Robbie Neilson's men in maroon.

+- No Passion, No Point: Adam Peaty reveals what he's had to sacrifice in pursuit of Olympic gold

+- The truth behind 'The Purple One': Will Prince now be known as evil or genius?